my story

 education and empowerment.

-After graduating, I moved to Rome, Italy where I worked as an ESL teacher in a school and at the Joel Nafuma Refugee Center for one year.
+After graduating, I moved to Rome, Italy where I worked as an English teacher in a school and at the Joel Nafuma Refugee Center for one year.

 I exposed sexual abuse at Fenwick High School in Oak Park, Illinois.
 Through my Youtube videos and community organizing, I got a sexual predator fired from the school.